kbalk/booklist/README.md

 The `pyproject.toml` file is configured to use `hatch`.  `hatch` can be used to setup a virtual environment, run linters and formaters and the unit tests.
-Install `hatch`, then create a virtual environment of your choice.
+Install `hatch` (version 1.10.0 or greater), then create a virtual environment of your choice.

 Note:  It is not necessary to explicitly install the linters, formatters or test tools as those dependencies are specified in `pyproject.toml` and will